 Right.
 So there you are standing in front of your club under a lovely marquee set up especially so you could all enjoy a private luncheon with champagne (!) on the grounds of their stunning family estate.

-So just as you, the President, are mid- introduction of this elegant if appropriately shy aristocrat, you find yourself ever so slightly relieved having got through the correct pronunciation of his name (whew!) so you let your guard down during your 2nd and final sentence because honestly how hard can this be??
-All you’re going to say is something like, ‘What a great honor and a privilege it is to have Lord Carnarvon here to say a few words to us about his exquisite family home, Highclere Castle’…
+So just as you, the President, are mid- introduction of these ever so elegant if appropriately shy aristocrats, you allow yourself to be ever so slightly relieved having got through the correct pronunciation of their names (whew!).
+You feel you can let your guard down during your 2nd and final sentence because honestly how hard can this be??
+All you’re going to say is something like, ‘What a great honor and a privilege it is to have Lord and Lady Carnarvon here to say a few words to the AWBS International Women’s Club about their exquisite family home, Highclere Castle’…

-I know, right?
+I know, right?!?
 Hate it when that happens!!